Ultimate Guide for Sports Nutrition Performance

 Carbs, a word many people wishing to stay fit fear.
 But with what rationality?
 Carbohydrates are the fuel for our bodies!
 They provide us with energy and are a vital nutrient that we need to survive!
 This is not talking about donuts and wonder bread, but good complex carbohydrates (whole grains, oats, beans, quinoa, etc), fruits, and vegetables.
 If really taking into consideration the needs of an athlete, carbohydrates may be the most important nutrient to their diet!

 Carbohydrates are needed to both create energy and to replenish those vital glycogen stores in the muscle and liver.
-They are also the main source of energy for the brain, and break down to sugar molecules called glucose that fuels for our cells so they can function properly.
+They are also the main source of energy for the brain, and break down to sugar molecules called glucose that fuels our cells so they can function properly.
 In this way, carbohydrates help to improve athletic performance by delaying fatigue and allowing an athlete to compete at higher levels longer.

 Additionally, without access to circulating glucose and glycogen stores, the body will eventually begin breaking down muscle tissue for energy, which for an athlete is detrimental.
-Proper amounts of carbohydrates in the diet allows the body to use proteins for their actual role, repairing and rebuilding muscle tissue.
+Proper amounts of carbohydrates in the diet allow the body to use proteins for their actual role, repairing and rebuilding muscle tissue.

 Carbohydrate power is not only for fueling up before a workout and maintaining stamina throughout but is also an important aspect of recovery.
 While exercising, glycogen stores, or the stored energy in the muscle, get depleted.
 Part of the recovery process is to replenish these stores so that the next time they are needed, energy will be readily available.
-In order to replenish these stores, glucose must be available in the body, and as glucose comes from carbohydrates, it is necessary to include in an athlete’s diet.
+In order to replenish these stores, glucose must be available in the body, and as glucose comes from carbohydrates, it is necessary to include it in an athlete’s diet.

 With so much information and ingredients to consider, you may have questions about approaching your formulation.